Joseph A. Fiore Art Center at Rolling Acres Farm

 The Falcon Foundation – holders of the work of the late Joseph A. Fiore – generously supports our programs.
 Fiore was an artist and environmentalist.
 He and his wife Mary lived on a nearby farm in Jefferson, ME and supported MFT for many years.
 Much of Fiore’s art was donated to MFT and can be viewed at the Fiore Art Center.

-In 2019, we will be offering nine residency positions: six visual art residencies, one poetry residency, one performing arts residency and one academic writing residency.
+In 2020, we will be offering nine residency positions: six visual art residencies, one literary arts residency, one performing arts residency and one academic writing residency.

-*One of our visual arts residency placements is for an out-of-state artist, one for an international artist, and one for a Native American artist living in Maine.
+*Typically, one or two of our visual arts residency placements is/are for an out-of-state artist, one for an international artist, and one may be reserved for a Native American artist living in Maine.

 Please contact email@example.com with any technical questions or issues regarding your application.